 Using this format, parents and teachers can guide their children to focus their prayers on a current need.
 If children are praying for a specific concern, they will share deeper thoughts and emotions than they would by repeating a generic prayer created by an unknown adult.

-Prayers from the Heart books, unlike traditional devotionals that you go from day 1, to day 2, to day 3 in succession, Prayers from the Heart is designed to be used based on your child’s needs.
-For instance, if today the child is feeling sad, you can flip to the prayer lesson dealing with sadness.
-If tomorrow the child wants to give thanks, you can go to the prayer lesson on giving thanks.
+Unlike traditional devotionals that you go from day 1, to day 2, to day 3 in succession, Prayers from the Heart is designed to be used based on your child’s needs.
+For instance, if today the child is feeling sad, you can flip to the prayer – time dealing with sadness.
+If tomorrow the child wants to give thanks, you can go to the prayer – time on giving thanks.

 In short, I would strongly encourage Christian parents to get Prayers from the Heart.
 It is my belief that parents and teachers need to be doing everything we can to get our children on the right path to having a fulfilling and meaningful relationship with the Lord.
 The Prayers from the Heart books are the right materials to help us do just that.